lj-ditrapani/game-of-life-scala/README.md

 TODO
 ----

-- Move `board_str` out of Config class;  then load can be pure.
-    - File loading (built-in or file) can be done in Task monad
 - graphicsContext  methods must be called from the JavaFx thread once the gc is attached to a scene
     - Make all gc calls happen from AnimationTimer.handle.
 Grid can be computed on another thread.
     - Use AtomicReference[Option[Grid]] as channel between AnimationTimer (consumer) and Stepper (producer)